PREVIEW-Malaysia's Anwar tries to lock in lead in close election race

 By Rozanna Latiff and Mei Mei Chu

-KUALA LUMPUR, Nov 18 (Reuters) - Anwar Ibrahim has ramped up campaigning this week to be Malaysia's leader, buoyed by polls putting the veteran opposition leader ahead in a closely fought contest.
+KUALA LUMPUR, Nov 18 (Reuters) - Anwar Ibrahim has ramped up campaigning this week to be Malaysia's prime minister, buoyed by polls putting the veteran opposition leader ahead in a closely fought contest.

-Saturday's general election looks to be the Southeast Asian nation's tightest since independence in 1957, with opinion polls predicting no party or coalition will get enough seats to form a government.
+Saturday's general election looks to be the Southeast Asian nation's tightest since independence in 1957, with opinion polls predicting a hung parliament as no party or coalition is expected to get the simple majority needed to form a government.

-But Anwar - who in 25 years has gone from the heir apparent of Malaysia's longest-serving leader to a prisoner convicted of sodomy to the country's leading opposition figure - has the best shot of finally taking the reins of power, the polls suggest.
+The coalition led by Anwar - who in 25 years has gone from the heir apparent of Malaysia's longest-serving leader to a prisoner convicted of sodomy to the country's leading opposition figure - is expected to win the most seats but fall short of a majority, polls and analysts say.

-Prime Minister Ismail Sabri Yaakob's Barisan Nasional alliance had been favoured over the past year, rising on victories in two localpolls with its opponents divided.
+Rival alliances, including those run by Prime Minister Ismail Sabri Yaakob and former premier Muhyiddin Yassin, could come together to clinch the required numbers and deny Anwar the top job.

+The top issues for voters are the economic outlook, with growth expected to slow, and rising inflation.
+Many Malaysians are also frustrated with recent political instability that they think has taken politicians' focus away off economic development.

-Now, though, Anwar's Pakatan Harapan coalition is forecast to secure the largest share of seats at 35%, according to a survey by British research firm YouGov on Wednesday.
-The Perikatan alliance led by the previous prime minister, Muhyiddin Yassin, is on course for up 20% of the vote, with Barisan at 17%, the survey showed.
+Anwar's Pakatan Harapan coalition is forecast to secure the largest share of votes at 35%, according to a survey by British research firm YouGov on Wednesday.
+The Perikatan alliance led by Muhyiddin is on course for 20% and Ismail's Barisan Nasional 17%, the survey showed.

+Ismail's and Muhyiddin's alliances are part of the ruling coalition but contesting the election separately.

-Anwar, a former finance minister, has appeared at big rallies vowing to create political stability, heal divisions between the Muslim-majority Malays and other ethnic groups and restore the economy by bringing in jobs and investment.
+Anwar, a former finance minister and deputy prime minister, has appeared at big rallies vowing to create political stability, heal divisions between the Muslim-majority Malays and other ethnic groups and restore the economy by bringing in jobs and investment.

 "This election is not about changing the prime minister," Anwar said in an address on Thursday.
 "This election is the best chance to save the country and make sweeping changes to restore our beloved nation."